google/minijail/README.md

 It provides an executable that can be used to launch and sandbox other programs, and a library that can be used by code to sandbox itself.

+## Purpose and threat model

+Minijail is intended for sandboxing known binaries on a system.
+It is intended to mitigate the risk if a service is compromised through a bug, or a confused-deputy scenario.

+It is not designed for safely running malicious code, including attacker-controlled binaries or binaries that may use attacker-controlled shared object libraries.

 ## Getting the code

 You're one `git clone` away from happiness.